 - StrengthsQuest Top Five Grid is an easy way for individuals to keep track of the talent themes of their group members.

-You can also encourage your students by example, such as talking about your talents in the classroom.
-Also, you can list your talent themes in your office as another way to prompt students to think about CliftonStrengths.
+You can also encourage your students by example, such as talking about your talents in the classroom or you can list your talent themes in your office.
+These are great ways to prompt students to think about CliftonStrengths.

 Gallup has produced articles, activities, and in-depth information about CliftonStrengths talent themes.
 There are also technical reports, which detail the research behind the assessment and results.
 For more information about CliftonStrengths for Students and how to utilize it, visit the CliftonStrengths for Educators Resources page.
 Examples include resources and activities such as these: